Convertigo Builder is building the next generation product including one of the most powerful Front End Low code builder on the market.

 When you drop a component on existing one in the tree, it will be inserted under.
 You can reorder it by using the ‘up’ and ‘down’ buttons on the top of the project tree.
 You can also move the component to another position in the tree branch by drag & dropping it on the same branch.

 Although this is not as precise as dragging on the tree, you can also drag a component directly on the Application Viewer space.
-In this case, the zone where the component will be droppped will be highlighted in blue.
+In this case, the zone where the component will be droppped will be highlighted in blue and a sub-menu will appear to propose you to insert component before, inside or after the target.

 Any component can be selected from the project tree view which allows you to access and modify its properties in the “Properties” view.
 When you double-click on a component it is automatically highlighted in blue with a red dotted border in the application viewer.
 You can also double-click on a page to display this exact page on the app viewer.
 The other way round, if you right-click on a component in the application viewer, it will be highlighted and its component will also be selected in the project tree.